Judge: Dominion defamation case against Fox will go to trial – KION546

 The decision paves the way for a trial start in mid-April.

-Dominion is suing the network for $1.6 billion, claiming Fox defamed it by repeatedly airing false allegations by then-President Donald Trump and his allies in the weeks after the 2020 election claiming the company’s machines and its accompanying software had switched votes to Democrat Joe Biden.
-The network aired the claims even though internal communications show that many of its executives and hosts didn’t believe them.
+Dominion is suing the network for $1.6 billion, claiming Fox defamed it by repeatedly airing false claims about the company’s machines and its accompanying software.
+Court records and testimony revealed that many Fox hosts and executives didn’t believe the claims but continued to air them.

-The company sued Fox News and its parent, Fox Corp.
-Fox has said it was simply covering newsworthy allegations made by a sitting president claiming his reelection had been stolen from him.
-In his ruling, Davis said Fox could not escape potential liability by claiming privileges for neutral reporting or opinion.

-“FNN’s failure to reveal extensive contradicting evidence from the public sphere and Dominion itself indicates that its reporting was not disinterested.” the judge wrote.